Last updated: April 2026 |

 - You reasonably believe you are in imminent danger of being hurt.

-- You are not the person who started the confrontation.
+- You did not start the confrontation.

 Proportional force examples (general, not legal advice):